michaelsilverstein/mineer/README.md

     -v V              Provide output directory to generate and visualizations

 # Tutorial
-After installing `mineer` with `pip install .` within this directory, run the following:
+After installing `mineer`, run the following:

     # Download some fastq files to `sample_files/`
     mineer-test-files